lironst1/liron-utils/New Python Environment/README.md

 To install using pip, run:\
-`python -m pip install -r "pip_requirements.txt" -U --progress-bar on`
+`python -m pip install -r "requirements.txt" -U --progress-bar on`

 To save the `requirements` file, run:\